 Visa applicants should, therefore, take the utmost care to ensure they are making use of reputable immigration firms or consultants.
 This will prevent the frustration of a visa being turned down.
 Not to mention the time and expense involved in re-applying or filing a visa appeal.

 In the case that your initial application is refused, although there are risks and costs involved, in most cases visa appeals or reviews of the decision is possible.
 In many cases, a successful result can be obtained.

 If you have recently had your visa application denied or turned down it is possible to lodge a visa appeal if you have been;

 - Refused a visa to come to the UK;

-- Refused entry to the United Kingdom;
+- Entry to the United Kingdom has been refused;

 - Refused an extension of stay;